Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Los Angeles Lakers are 2.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the Golden State Warriors at Crypto.com Arena on Monday, starting at 10:00 PM ET on TNT.
-The Lakers hold a 2-1 series lead.
-The matchup has an over/under of 228.5.
+The Los Angeles Lakers are 2.5-point favorites heading into a decisive Game 6 of the second round of the NBA Playoffs against the Golden State Warriors at Crypto.com Arena on Friday, starting at 10:00 PM ET on ESPN.
+The Lakers have a 3-2 series lead.
+The matchup's over/under is 220.5.

 Lakers vs. Warriors Odds & Info